HIV test (5th Generation)« View All Products

 The 5th Generation HIV home test is the most up-to-date home HIV test available and provides more information than ever before about your HIV status.
-The 5th Generation tests reports separately on HIV 1 and HIV antibodies and the p-24 antigen.
+The 5th Generation test reports separately on HIV 1 and HIV antibodies and the p24 antigen.
 This test therefore specifically informs you which (if any) marker is positive.
-Both viral types are similar but need different medication.
+Both viral types are similar but need a different medication.
 A positive antigen tests represents an acute or recent infection, and a positive antibody test represents an established HIV infection, which will usually indicate that you have had the virus for at least three months.

 Which samples are needed?